Everything you need to know when buying kitchen taps

 Types of handles

 Lever – Control water flow and temperature at the same time with a single lever.
 Levers are stylish, modern and convenient because if you have full hands you can turn the tap on with the back of your hand.
 There are also two different types of lever to choose from.
-A top lever – place on the top of your tap, move it up and down to control flow and side to side to control temperature.
+A top lever – placed on the top of your tap, move it up and down to control flow and side to side to control temperature.
 Or a side lever – placed on the side of your tap, pull out and push in to turn on and off and turn it backwards or forwards for hot and cold.

 Knob – The classic knob is cheap to buy and easy to install.
 It comes in an extensive range of styles and designs.